bhattlab/scg_tools/README.md

 ## Intro to cluster computing

 Please note that everything described here is described more comprehensively elsewhere!
-Always read the docs.
+Always read the documentation and/or publications for the tools you use.
 Sacrifices in accuracy and thoroughness are made in the interest of basic conceptual scaffolding.

 ### The cluster